Rookout/docs/docs/rules-status.md

 ---
 id: rules-status
-title: Rule Status
+title: Breakpoint Status
-sidebar_label: Rule Status
+sidebar_label: Breakpoint Status
 ---

-Rule status is a simple visual indicator designed to give you quick feedback if your rule is behvaing as expected.
+Breakpoint status is a simple visual indicator designed to give you quick feedback if your Breakpoint is behvaing as expected.

-Rule status appears as a lightbulb or a warnning sign next to the rule on the right pane of the screen.
+Breakpoint status appears as a lightbulb or a warnning sign next to the Breakpoint on the right pane of the screen.
-For more information on a rule status, you may click it or read more below.
+For more information on a Breakpoint status, you may click it or read more below.

-## Rule Statuses
+## Breakpoint Statuses

-To provide quick feedback, rule statuses are *aggregated* accross all *historic* data reported on the rule.
+To provide quick feedback, Breakpoint statuses are *aggregated* accross all *historic* data reported on the Breakpoint.
-Whenever you edit the rule, it's status is reset.
+Whenever you edit the Breakpoint, it's status is reset.

 **These are the available statuses**:

-- `Pending` (gray) - the rule has yet to be applied by any of your applications and no errors have been reported.
+- `Pending` (gray) - the Breakpoint has yet to be applied by any of your applications and no errors have been reported.
-- `Active` (green) - the rule has been applied by one or more of your applications has applied the rule and no errors have been reported.
+- `Active` (green) - the Breakpoint has been applied by one or more of your applications has applied the Breakpoint and no errors have been reported.
-- `Error` (red) - one or more of your applications has reported an error in processing, applying or executing the rule.
+- `Error` (red) - one or more of your applications has reported an error in processing, applying or executing the Breakpoint.

-- `Warning` (sign) - this state appears in addition to the other states, indicating that one or more of your applications has reported a warning in processing, applying or executing the rule.
+- `Warning` (sign) - this state appears in addition to the other states, indicating that one or more of your applications has reported a warning in processing, applying or executing the Breakpoint.

 ## Pending (Gray)

-`Pending` status occurs when none of your applications have yet to apply the rule and no errors have been reported.
+`Pending` status occurs when none of your applications have yet to apply the Breakpoint and no errors have been reported.

 This can be caused by any of the following reasons: